cloudfoundry/cf-networking-release/docs/07-network-policy-database-overview.md

 ### <a name="staging-security-groups-spaces-table"></a> staging_security_groups_spaces
 This table is a join table to enable faster querying of security_groups when filtering by staging_space guids.
+It is used by the BySpaceGuids() store function, when returning lists of ASGs for a given set of space guids.
+Querying the space associations directly in the security_groups table results in unindexed queries, and giant full-table scans which topple databases with thousands of ASGs.
+Adding this table enables indexed lookups of space guids to find the security group they're bound to, drasticly speeding up query times for VXLAN Policy Agent requests.

 It is synced and updated via the policy-server-asg-syncer process, and is not a source of truth for ASG data.

 ```